SarahBateman22/TLS/README.md

                 CLIENT: Send HMAC (Hash-Based Message Authentication Code) message of all handshake messages so far using the client's MAC key

 At this point the handshake is complete and the server and client can send secure messages to each other.
-When encrypting and decrypting messages, there is also a verification that the messages have not been altered anywhere (dark pink)
+When encrypting and decrypting messages, there is also a verification that the messages have not been altered anywhere (dark pink).